AikidoSec/firewall-node/docs/lambda.md

 This will output debug information to the console (e.g. if the agent failed to start, no token was found, unsupported packages, ...).

+## Data reporting

+To minimize impact on Lambda execution time, Zen reports data to the Aikido platform on the first invocation and then every 10 minutes.

+Attack events are reported immediately when they occur.

 ## Timeout configuration

-By default, Zen uses a 1-second timeout for API requests (startup event and heartbeats) to minimize impact on Lambda execution time.
+By default, Zen uses a 1-second timeout for API requests to minimize impact on Lambda execution time.

 If you're experiencing timeout errors (e.g., due to slow network connections or specific AWS regions), you can increase the timeout using the `AIKIDO_LAMBDA_TIMEOUT_MS` environment variable: